usnistgov/800-63-3/sp800-63-3/sec4_model.md

----
-layout: page
-title: "Section 4.
-Digital Authentication Model"
-description: "Section 4.
-Digital Authentication Model"
----
+<a name="sec4"></a>

 ## 4. Digital Authentication Model

 ### <a name="4-1"></a>4.1.
 Overview

-In accordance with [OMB M-04-04](sec5_references.html#M-04-04), digital authentication is the process of establishing confidence in individual identities presented to a digital system.
+In accordance with [OMB M-04-04](#M-04-04), digital authentication is the process of establishing confidence in individual identities presented to a digital system.
 Systems can use the authenticated identity to determine if that individual is authorized to perform an online transaction.
 In most cases, the authentication and transaction take place across an open network such as the Internet; however, in some cases access to the network may be limited and access control decisions may take this into account.

 The digital authentication model used in these guidelines reflects current technologies and architectures used in government.
 More complex models that separate functions, such as issuing credentials and providing attributes, among larger numbers of parties are also available and may have advantages in some classes of applications.
 While a simpler model is used in this document, it does not preclude agencies from separating these functions.
 In addition, certain enrollment, identity proofing, and issuance processes performed by the credential service provider (CSP) are sometimes delegated to an entity known as the registration authority (RA) or identity manager (IM).
 A close relationship between the RA/IM and CSP is typical, and the nature of this relationship may differ among RAs, IMs, and CSPs.
 The types of relationship and their requirements is outside of the scope of this document.
 Accordingly, the term CSP will be used to be inclusive of RA/IM functions.